scheinerman/SimplexTableaux.jl/README.md

 ## Manually

-User can use `pivot!` to emulate the Simple Algorithm.
+User can use `pivot!` to emulate the Simplex Algorithm.
 We plan to automate this, but that will take a bit of time.

 ## Feasible basic vector